paulcockrell/tagc-website/src/pages/index.md

       signs of testing still going on, please bear with us.
     type: primary
   - text: >-
+      NEW BENCHREST LEAGUE STARTING.
+A new benchrest league competition is starting.
+It is open to all members and you should all have got the email from Alan Hume.
+Detailed rules, guidance notes and practice targets you can print are here www.taysideairgunclub.co.uk/articles
+    type: info
+  - text: >-
       NEW AIR PRICES Please note the new prices, with immediate effect, for air are 20p for a pistol, 50p for a rifle with an ordinary size cylinder (up to 250cc) and £1 for buddy bottles and extra large cylinders (bigger than